 Juan Santamaria Day or Batalla de Rivas: April 11

 This national holiday is one of peace-loving Costa Rica’s only opportunities to celebrate and honor a war hero.
 In 1856, a U.S. filibuster by the name of William Walker had overthrown the Nicaraguan government with the intention of taking over all of Central America and converting it into a slave state.
 According to the legend, Juan Santamaria was a young soldier who died while burning down the building where Walker’s men were staying, effectively ending Walker’s attempt at power.
-This humble self-sacrifice (and his legendary final request that his mother be looked after upon his death) emblemize Costa Rican values and are the material for the mini-reenactments of the Batalla de Rivas every year on April 11.
+This humble self-sacrifice (and his legendary final request that his mother is looked after upon his death) emblemize Costa Rican values and are the material for the mini-reenactment of the Batalla de Rivas every year on April 11.
 Banks and government offices close on this day, but most restaurants and supermarkets will be open.

 Holy Week (typically 1st Half of April, although sometimes in late March)

-Semana Santa, or Holy Week, is the week that leads up to Easter Sunday and it is arguably the most important holiday in catholic Costa Rica.
+Semana Santa, or Holy Week, is the week that leads up to Easter Sunday and it is arguably the most important holiday in Catholic Costa Rica.
 Typically the dates for Easter fall in early April, although every few years, it moves up to March.
 It is important to know exactly when Easter falls because during this week almost everyone in Costa Rica heads to the most touristy spots for their own vacation.
 The North American spring break also tends to fall around these dates resulting in potentially crowded beaches, inflated prices, and limited availability.

 That being said, the Costa Rican celebration of Semana Santa is a very unique cultural, and potentially religious, experience.
-During Palm Sunday, Good Friday and Easter Sunday, catholic churches hold processionals with occasionally gory mannequins of Jesus and other characters from the Biblical story, reenacting Jesus’ death and resurrection.
+During Palm Sunday, Good Friday and Easter Sunday, Catholic churches hold processionals with occasionally gory mannequins of Jesus and other characters from the Biblical story, reenacting Jesus’ death and resurrection.
 These processions can oftentimes be quite somber events with weeping and mourning congregants looking on.
 The good news is that there’s lots of delicious food being sold and shared during the Easter season.
 Visitors may come across certain traditional foods such as chiverre (a type of squash), arroz con leche, salmon, seafood, fresh homemade breads, and dulce de coco (sweet coconut).